Alcohol is known to harm the brain. What about cannabis?

-It’s easy to see the signals of alcohol damage to our brains, and they start the moment we begin to feel tipsy.
+It’s easy to see the signals of alcohol damage to our brains, and these start the moment we begin to feel tipsy.
 The immediate effects of a few drinks start with slurred speech, uncoordinated movements, progressively worse decision making, and memory impairment.
-Drinking day in and day out compounds these effects, making alcohol one of the most dangerous substances there is.
-In a side by side comparison using 16 different criteria, alcohol tops them all.
+Drinking day in and day out compounds these effects, making alcohol one of the most dangerous legal substances there is.
+In a side-by-side comparison using sixteen different criteria, alcohol tops them all.
 It is the most dangerous drug, no matter how you calculate it.

 A new study from a team at the University of Colorado Boulder and the CU Change Lab is supplying even more evidence about alcohol and brain health.
 Their research reveals cannabinoids are far better for long term brain health than alcohol.
 Their data on cannabinoids is a surprising turn of events, considering we all grew up on anti-drug propaganda like the “This is Your Brain on Drugs” commercials from the 1990s.

 What happens to your brain when you consume alcohol?
 What about cannabinoids?
 More importantly, what are each substance’s long term effects?
 We have more unbiased research into these areas than ever before and it’s worth re-examining our assumptions about cannabis on brain health, especially compared to the effects of alcohol.

 Alcohol has an impact on three different regions of the brain, including the frontal lobes, amygdala, and hippocampus.
 Each drink increasingly suppresses the activity of the frontal lobes, which leads to poor decision making and situational awareness.
 Alcohol also suppresses the amygdala, which is essential to regulating our flight or fight response.
 When this mechanism is not in top performing shape, it may lead to more drinks and worse decisions.